RaoOfPhysics/201607_PCST-Proceedings/03_results/results.md

 # Results

-The survey covered a variety of areas pertaining to science communication, but this paper focuses on two themes only.
+The survey covered a variety of areas pertaining to science communication, but this paper focuses on two themes only: outreach participation and communication audiences.